Indian govt not averse to weaker rupee vs dollar - source

 Alongside its intervention in the spot market, the RBI's forward dollar holdings have fallen to $22 billion from $64 billion in April.

+Sinha said the rupee is overvalued by about 5-5.5% on a real effective exchange rate (REER) basis.

+India's current account deficit likely widened to 3.6%, its highest in nine years, in the April-June quarter, driven by soaring global commodity prices and the biggest capital outflows since the 2008 global financial crisis, a Reuters poll found.

-On Sept.
-5, RBI Governor Shaktikanta Das said its endeavour, amidst the extraordinary events unfolding globally on an ongoing basis, has been to anchor expectations and allow the exchange rate to reflect the fundamentals rather than overshoot.
+RBI Governor Shaktikanta Das had said earlier this month that the central bank's endeavour, amidst the extraordinary global events, has been to anchor expectations and allow the exchange rate to reflect the fundamentals rather than overshoot.

 (Reporting by Ira Duggal and Aftab Ahmed; Editing by Savio D'Souza)